Laserbeam31/alt-video-system-public/catwalk-balun-switcher-public.md

 For reduced voltage drop over long runs, the twisted pairs are commoned.
 Hence why only colours are stated in the above table.

 **Since the buttons run over the same Cat5e patch as the rest of the ALT networking/video gear, it is imperative that neither they, nor a modified balun power cable, get erroneously patched to some other IP/balun device.
-This runs the risk of causing major damage.***
+Even though they all use the same Cat5e connectors, this runs the risk of causing major damage.
+In the context of video systems, it is never safe to assume that two devices are interoperable simply because they have the same physical connectors.***